PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 Jack did not seem to notice her greeting which was her favourite part.

-“What you planning on do with it?”
+“What you planning on doing with it?”
 Jack asked.

 Tom was sure she had answered this already.
 “I want to sell it.”